 30 Jan What is Stopping You From Achieving Your New Year’s Resolution?

-If you didn’t achieve your New Year’s resolution in 2016 don’t feel too bad, 92% of everyone else who made a resolution also failed to achieve it!
+If you didn’t achieve your New Year’s resolution this year, don’t feel too bad, 92% of everyone else who made a resolution also failed to achieve it!
 If you’re in your 20’s, statistically you have a 49% better chance of achieving your New Year’s resolution than people in my age bracket 40+, where it’s as low as 14%.
 Maybe it’s because we’re old, wise, and happy enough already!

 So, why do we fail to make hay while the New Year’s sun is shining?
 It’s simple really.
 It’s because as humans we love to make things more complicated than they need to be!
 That means we set ourselves up to be disappointed.
 How do we know we’re doing that?
-Because in between making things complicated for ourselves, we have ‘moments of clarity’, when everything just seems to make sense, fall into place and the weight of the world temporarily lifts off our shoulders.
+Because in between making things complicated for ourselves, we have ‘moments of clarity‘, when everything just seems to make sense, it all falls into place and the weight of the world temporarily lifts off our shoulders.

 Firstly, what is it in life that gets you excited?
 What do you like working on, investing time and energy into that makes you feel good when you accomplish it?
 Even when it’s hard.
 Whatever that “thing” is, that’s your purpose.
 Write it down!
-Now set three goals that CLEARLY line up with doing what you love and what you’re passionate about.
+Now set three goals that clearly line up with doing what you love and what you’re passionate about.
 I can hear you now!
 “Here we go, more goal setting, yawn, heard it all before”.
 Hang in there…

 - Goal 1 (The Big One) – What do you want to achieve in the next 12 months?